ciretorres/2HAWC/README.md

 ## Presentation

 It was the day!
-The team decided to test some specific aspects for live coding performance for having it ready at time.
+The team decided to test some specific aspects for the live coding performance for having it ready at time.
 The presentation took place at _Las Islas_ in Ciudad Universitaria (UNAM) at 18h beside the main stage.
 It were a nice weather, and the crowd were satisfied!

 <img src="./captures/IMG_4475.jpg" width="900">